Arthur Highland

 Arthur Raymond Highland (December 17, 1911 – March 17, 1995) was an American competition swimmer for Northwestern University, who represented the United States in the 1936 Summer Olympics in Berlin, Germany.

+Early life

 Born on December 17, 1911, in Aurora, Illinois to Andrew and Anna C. Highland, he attended Carl Schurz High School and swam for Chicago's Lake Shore Athletic Club.
 On January 12, 1930, as an 18-year-old High School student, Highland set a new national interscholastic record in the 100-yard freestyle of 54.2 seconds.
 Ascending the ranks of competitive freestylers while swimming for the Chicago Athletic Association, Highland placed third at the Central AAU Championships in the 100-yard freestyle in July, 1930.

 Northwestern University

 From 1932-1934, Highland swam for Northwestern University Varsity swim team under Hall of Fame Coach Tom Robinson.
 A Liberal Arts major, he took varsity letters in three years, and in the 1933-1934 season served as captain of the men's swimming team.
 He was a Big Ten Champion three times, and a national champion twice.
 In his College sophomore year in 1932, he won the Big Ten Championship and then the national championship on the 400-yard freestyle relay team.

 At the NCAA Championships in 1932, he was on Northwestern's winning 400-yard freestyle relay team that set a time of 3:36.6, swimming with Paul Troup, Volney Wilson, and Merton Wilcox.

 Swimming anchor in the 300-yard medley relay for Northwestern University, he helped set a new national intercollegiate record of 3:05.8 with team members Bernard Hahn and Donald Horn at the National Collegiate Association Championships in New Haven, Connecticut on March 25, 1933.
 Highland clinched the win and helped Northwestern take the team title by passing the second-place swimmer from Yale in the last few yards.

 Highland captured the 1934 AAU championship in the 100 freestyle.